-In their imaginative play children are encouraged to act out scenarios and explore ways to develop narratives.
-They use a range of media to express ideas, emotions and symbolize ideas and events.
-The children develop their skills in drawing using shapes and colours to accurately represent artifacts and concepts.
-The children attend music lessons and explore rhythms, pitch and patterns of sounds and instruments.
+In their imaginative play, children are encouraged to act out scenarios and explore ways to develop narratives.
+They use a range of media to express ideas, emotions and symbolise ideas and events.
+Children are encouraged to explore materials, textures and resources such as playdough, collage, gloop and junk modelling items.
+By developing their skills in drawing, children learn to use shapes and colours to accurately represent artifacts and concepts.
+In specialist teacher led music lessons, the children explore rhythms, pitch and patterns of sounds and instruments.
 They learn a variety of songs and dance and move in time to the music.